 Lots of Shelly's ninth-grade friends have stepparents.
 After all, statistics show that one third of all children are likely to spend some time in a stepfamily while growing up.
 Like anyone with a TV, Shelly had seen her share of pop culture stereotypes, ranging from the disinterested, self-absorbed stepmother to the overeager one who tries too hard.
 She wondered how it would be for her.

 In some families, new adults and kids seem to slip in effortlessly, as though they have been there all along.
-Everyone gets along well — one big happy family, just like on "The Brady Bunch."
+Everyone gets along well — one big happy family.

 But some families brought together through marriage can be so different that the best everyone can do is grit their teeth and work extremely hard to get through a weekend together.